 Donations – To achieve our social objectives, a budget for donations is set aside every year.
 The amount earmarked for donations each year is set by the board in accordance with the success of our business.

-We believe that if we want to maintain the unique atmosphere and ethos that exists within the IBI group and embed our values across all our stakeholders, it is hugely important that the existing sense of purpose that our employees share with respect to our business is also felt in our approach to charitable giving, engagement and volunteering.
-Accordingly, we believe the company should partner with employees and help them implement and expand their involvement in social causes.
+We believe that if we want to maintain the unique atmosphere and ethos that exists within the IBI group and embed our values across all our stakeholders, it is hugely important that our employees share the same commitment to charitable giving, engagement and volunteering that they do to our business.

 To be able to embed our social responsibility policy and achieve the objectives referred to above, it is vital that everyone within our organization, including the board, senior and middle management, is fully committed to the process.
 Only by collaborating fully across the organization will we be able to deliver meaningful outcomes for our business and for society at large.